kjosib/booze-tools/README.md

 # What is this?

+At the moment, this is undirected exploration in the space of language recognition and translation.
+I'd like to try to discover the most ideal formulations of classic approaches.

+# What's New?

+* The project moves back to alpha stage for the time being.

+* Scanners stop being iterable.
+They find tokens and *maybe* dispatch actions.
+That is all.

+* The interface to parsing must become push-mode.

+# What's Here?

 For now there are four major components.
 Eventually there will be more.
 These are:

 * MiniParse -- Provides Minimal-LR(1)* or LALR(1) or Canonical-LR(1) with